ipodtouch0218/csc315-project/README.md

 ## Instructions

-1. Install python pip, psycopg2, pandas packages by typing these commands into the command line:
+1. Install python pip, psycopg2, pandas, Flask packages by typing these commands into the command line:

    `sudo pacman -Syu`

-   `sudo pacman -S python-pip python-psycopg2 python-pandas`
+   `sudo pacman -S python-pip python-psycopg2 python-pandas python-flask`

 2. From your home directory, change directory to the project-group10 folder with the command: